sktime/sktime/docs/source/glossary.rst

         ``Panel`` scitype.
 Data containers can be checked for compliance with a given mtype using the :func:`sktime.datatypes.check_is_mtype` function;
         all mtypes can be listed in ``sktime.datatypes.MTYPE_REGISTER``.
-        For more details on the general concept, and precise specitications, see the :ref:`data_format` and
+        For more details on the general concept, and precise specifications, see the :ref:`data_format` and
         `the datatypes and datasets user guide :doc:</examples/AA_datatypes_and_datasets>`.